SNN0/CostBioaquaWS/.ipynb_checkpoints/README-checkpoint.md

     Navigate to the project directory and open the following notebooks to explore the analysis:
     * `session1_ML.ipynb`: Contains the analysis and implementation of classical machine learning models for water quality classification.
-    * `session2_DL.ipynb`: Contains the analysis and implementation of a deep learning model.
+    * `session2_DL.ipynb`: Contains the analysis and implementation of a deep learning model for the same task.

 ## Recommended Development Tools